 - It discourages opportunistic dual agency.
 The law is intended to make sure that licensees who practice dual agency are fully informing consumers about the risky nature of that relationship.

-So, does this mean that you have to “get married” to an agent before really knowing him/her?
-While practices vary from firm to firm, at Soldsense we are perfectly comfortable with doing a short initial 2 day buyer agreement to get to know each other.
-You would commit to use us to find a property only for that short time (if we find a home during those two days that you like you would commit to let us represent you.)
+So, does this mean that you have to “commit” to an agent before really knowing him/her?
+While practices vary from firm to firm, at Soldsense we are perfectly comfortable with doing an initial showing with a 1-day listing agreement so we get to know each other.